CarlosGal19/CarlosGal19/README.md

 📚 IT student with a high passion for learning and use new technologies.

-💻 5 years studying and learning technologies such as: React, TypeScript, Python (Data Science and AI 🤖), JavaScript (Node.js), Java, Linux 🐧(Debian), C#, C++, SQL (MariaDB, MySQL 🐬) and NoSQL (MongoDB) databases, Git, among others.
+💻 5 years studying and learning technologies such as: React, TypeScript, Python (Data Science and AI 🤖), JavaScript (Node.js), Java, Linux 🐧(Debian), C#, C++, SQL (SQL Server, MariaDB, MySQL 🐬) and NoSQL (MongoDB) databases, Git, among others.

 📝 Soft skills: mathematical ability, organization capacity, analysis capacity, team work, leadership and adaptability.